f5businessdevelopment/bdOtelLab/docs/ex1.md

 As you can see above, there is an issue(s) with the application.
 If the application was running as intended, the browser session would have been automatically redirected to a random news site.

-For the remainder of this exercise, you will use Jaeger to identify an investigate any errors.
-You will then modify the application code to correct the identified errors.
+For the remainder of this exercise, you will use Jaeger to identify and investigate any errors.
+You will then update the application code to correct the identified errors.

 #### Troubleshoot Redis connectivity